nizos/nizos.github.io/src/posts/supply-chain-security-risks-in-static-sites/index.md

 title: Supply Chain Security Risks in Static Sites
 description: >-
   Static sites are perceived as more secure than their dynamic counterparts due to their simplicity and lack of server-side components.
-However, this assumption can lead to overlooked threats, particularly those introduced by third-party libraries and services.
+However, this perception can lead to overlooked threats, particularly those introduced by third-party libraries and services.
 In this article, we'll explore how these vulnerabilities arise and how you can defend your site against them.
 date: 2024-09-10